 With the advancements in the field of CHD, survival is the expectation, and babies born with CHD today are living longer and healthier lives than in any past era.
 Therefore, it is essential that health care providers caring for pediatric patients with heart disease promote healthy and active lifestyles and maximize potential from early ages.
 The underlying pathophysiology in adult-onset heart disease is different from that of CHD in children.
 The goals of a structured, supervised exercise and secondary prevention program therefore are very different between the two and require specialized considerations.
 Also, the smaller numbers and highly specialized care required for these young patients leave a gap in regional resources and expertise and create challenges when configuring a pediatric cardiac rehabilitation program.

 Physical Activity in All Youth

 Physical inactivity in all youth is a major health concern in the United States, not just for those afflicted by a cardiac condition.
-Currently, most American children and adolescents without disease do not meet the physical activity recommendations of at least 60 minutes of moderate to vigorous physical activity per day.1 It is also known that participation in physical activity declines as young people age, which is an alarming trend.2 Unfortunately, children with CHD when compared with unaffected peers often have poorer levels ...
+Currently, most American children and adolescents without disease do not meet the physical activity recommendations of at least 60 minutes of moderate to vigorous physical activity per day.1 It is also known that participation in physical activity declines as young people age, which is an alarming trend.2 Unfortunately, children with CHD when compared with unaffected peers often ...